mruetz/ENGG-3130-Final-Project/README.md

 4.)
 Explore effect of different shortest path algorithms

 5.)
-Explore effect of different factors
+Explore effect of different factors (Want to reduce average path length of the network, examine longest and shortest path as well?)

 ## Potential References
 The complex network of global cargo ship movements